 The last 50km of the ride was a very wriggly affair as I squirmed around trying to prevent the tips from digging in and doing any further damage.
 Needless to say I was pretty disappointed to discover that the saddle that had been pretty much perfect for 160km was no longer fine at 300km, especially considering most of the riding I currently do is over 200km a day.
 I certainly wasn’t looking forward to getting back on it to ride another 200km in the morning.

-The next day, a decent shower, a liberal application of Doublebase cream and some fresh bib shorts made all the difference and getting back on board was nowhere near as bad I as I was expecting it to be.
+The next day, a long shower, a liberal application of Doublebase cream and some fresh bib shorts made all the difference and getting back on board was nowhere near as bad I as I was expecting it to be.
 In fact I began to wonder if I’d imagined some of the pain as everything was feeling pretty comfortable in the rear end department.
-Again all was good for around the first 160km and then the discomfort started to set in again as the wingtips started to dig in.
-Thankfully, the ride was hillier than the previous day and that enabled me to spend a bit more time out of the saddle so that things didn’t get quite as uncomfortable.
+Again, all was good for around the first 160km and then the discomfort started to set in as those wingtips started to dig in.
+Thankfully, the ride was hillier than the previous day and that enabled me to spend a bit more time in and out of the saddle so things didn’t get quite as uncomfortable.

-I spent a bit of time readjusting the saddle angle slightly (tipping the nose down slightly seems to help) and have since been out on a few other 200km plus rides but the pattern keeps repeating itself and I never manage to get much further than 160km before those angular wing tips get me squirming around to find a comfortable spot.
+Since my long audax weekend I’ve spent a bit of time readjusting the saddle position slightly – I’ve moved it back on the rails by around 3mm and lowered it by 2mm – and have since been out on a few other 200km-plus rides but the pattern keeps repeating itself and I never manage to get much further than 160km before those angular wing tips get me squirming around to find a comfortable spot.

 For me personally this really is a saddle of two halves.
-The nose and cutaway area is amazingly comfortable – much more comfortable than my trusty Arione Donna was in this area – but the Luce’s wide, angular wing tips at the rear are, well, just too wide for my sit bones I think.
-Although I’ve got fairly chunky thighs I do have narrow hips compared to many women and I think that a narrower saddle – at least one that sits within the confines of the pad on my bibshorts – would suit me better.
-I’ve tried numerous pairs of shorts with it and the edge of the pad always seems to line up with those pointy bits!
-Unfortunately the Luce only comes in regular and wide and the regular seems a bit too wide for me.
+The nose and cutaway area is amazingly comfortable – much more comfortable than the Arione Donna was in this area – but the Luce’s wide, angular wing tips at the rear are perhaps a little too wide for my sit bones.
+Although I’ve got fairly chunky thighs, my hips are on the narrower side compared with other women and I think that a narrower saddle, or at least one that sits within the confines of the pad on my bibshorts, would suit me better.
+I’ve tried numerous pairs of shorts with it and the edge of the pad always seems to line up with the edge of the wing tips.
+Unfortunately the Luce only comes in two fittings – regular and wide.

 Maybe I’m expecting too much to find a saddle that is both light and comfortable over very long distances.
 A saddle that’s comfortable for 100 miles isn’t necessarily comfortable at 200 miles and because the majority of us don’t ride 200 miles in one sitting it’s probably not something that a saddle manufacturer takes into consideration too much – women’s saddles (and probably quite a few men’s) just aren’t designed to be ridden ultra-endurance distances.
 I guess if I’d never have ridden on the Luce for more than 160 kms in one go then I too would still think that it’s a great ride.